 Dec.
 6: RIM says "BlackBerry 10" will be the new name for its next-generation system after the company loses a trademark ruling on its previous name, BBX.

 Dec.
-15: RIM says new phones running BlackBerry 10 won't be out until late 2012.
+15: RIM says new phones running BlackBerry 10 won't be out until late 2012, instead of early 2012 as previously expected.
 The company says the phones will need a highly integrated chipset that won't be available until mid-2012, so the company can now expect the new phones to ship late in the year.

-May 1: RIM unveils a newly designed smartphone prototype powered by BlackBerry 10.
+May 1, 2012: RIM unveils a newly designed smartphone prototype powered by BlackBerry 10.
 The prototype BlackBerry has a touch screen, but no physical keyboard like most BlackBerry models.
-No update was given on the new system's launch date.
+No update is given on the new system's launch date.

 May 2: Company stresses that while the prototype has no physical keyboard, RIM will continue to make some models with one.

 June 21: Company says the first BlackBerry device running BlackBerry 10 will not have a physical keyboard, only a touch-screen one.
 Ones with hard keyboards will eventually be made, but the company declines to say when.

 June 28: RIM says it's delaying the launch of BlackBerry 10 yet again, to the first quarter of next year.
 CEO Thorsten Heins says RIM's top priority is a successful launch of the new BlackBerrys.
 He adds, "I will not deliver a product to the market that is not ready to meet the needs of our customers.
 There will be no compromise on this issue."

 July 10: At its annual shareholders meeting, Heins asks disgruntled investors for patience as it develops BlackBerry 10.
 He says the product's quality is more important than rushing out the software, and he says some telecom carriers prefer a 2013 launch because next-generation wireless networks will be more widely operational by then.